transloadit/transloadify/README.md

 ### Assemblies

 The `transloadify assemblies` subcommand lets you manage assemblies.
-Using transloadify you can create, cancel, replay, list and fetch assembly statuses.
+Using transloadify you can create, cancel, replay, list and fetch <dfn>Assembly Statuses</dfn>.
 See `transloadify assemblies --help` for a list of available actions, and `transloadify assemblies ACTION --help` for specific action documentation.